juzer-hakimji/Document-Upload-Demo/README.md

 For further details please visit https://juzerhakimji.in/uploading-files-from-angular-to-dotnet-core-webapi-and-sql-server/

-Also please check out this <a href="https://www.bidathlete.com">player auction software</a> for players participating in sports tournaments and also share with others Thanks.
+The same code is used in this <a href="https://www.bidathlete.com">player auction software</a> for players participating in sports tournaments.
+Please also share with others Thanks.